tfeditm/weather-app/README.md

 # Weather App

 FreeCodeCamp project.
-The information is from cloud :-)
+The information is from the cloud :-)

 # Important Acces Limitation!